Cargo Truckers Returning to Work after Reaching Deal with Gov't

-Unionized cargo truck drivers have ended their strike after reaching a deal with the government.
+Unionized cargo truck drivers ended their strike on Wednesday after reaching a deal with the government.

 According to the Ministry of Land, Infrastructure and Transport and the Cargo Truckers Solidarity, the two parties reached an agreement on Tuesday extending the Safe Trucking Freight Rates System.